 Furthermore, on special days such as New Year and Christmas, there are events held around the monuments.
 From live music coming from a band.
 Finally, the countdown is close to tons of fireworks shows.
 Visiting the monument at night will be perfect timing too.

-As there are a dancing fountain shows begins at 07:30 pm and 08:30 pm.
+As there are dancing fountain shows begin at 07:30 pm and 08:30 pm.
 The colorful dancing fountain lasts for 20-30 minutes for each show.
-Meanwhile, coming in the afternoon will also be a good choice as the monument only opens in work hours.
-The view of Jakarta hustle city is obvious from the top of Monas during the afternoon.
+Meanwhile, coming in the afternoon will also be a good choice as the monument only opens during work hours.
+The view of Jakarta’s hustling city is obvious from the top of Monas during the afternoon.

 National Historical Museum